 Second, this is a reminder that as governments globally respond to the COVID crisis, there will be endless opportunities for agendas to be pursued, either openly through public discussions on post-COVID social visions, or non-transparently as governments try to use the current news and information overload to push through measures that they know would not enjoy public support.

-That both North Macedonia, which is taking long-awaited steps to move towards membership in the EU in order to fully participate in the trans-Atlantic community of values, and the US, which is experiencing a domestic and global crisis of leadership, are exhibiting symptoms of the result of the politicization of public services, is a reminder that functional and accountable government is never “done,” but requires constant vigilance.
+In order to fully participate in the trans-Atlantic community of values, both North Macedonia, which is taking long-awaited steps to move towards membership in the EU and the United States, which is experiencing a domestic and global crisis of leadership, are exhibiting symptoms of the result of the politicization of public services, which is a reminder that functional and accountable government is never done but requires constant vigilance.